bhawnabothra/ATM-Simulator-System/README.md

 ## Project Description

 It's a desktop based application.
 Replica of ATM SYSTEM.
 In this project, we can login using cardnumber and pin if data already exist in a database otherewise signup can be done.
-We can also perform various functions like deposit,withdrawal,fast cash,pin change,enquiry of balance,and viwing the mini statement.
+We can also perform various functions like deposit,withdrawal,fast cash,pin change,enquiry of balance,and viewing the mini statement.
 All the data are stored in a database.

 Language used - Core JAVA(mainly OOPS concept) Packages used - AWT, Swing ,Sql